Shaping in Real Life

-Over the last couple years, I've worked with a wide variety of companies with very different structures — teams with big gaps between junior and senior levels, where programmers far out-number the designers, or where external pressures and time constraints make long six-week cycles out of the question.
+Over the last couple years, I've worked with a wide variety of companies with very different structures — teams with big gaps between junior and senior levels, where programmers far out-number the designers, or where time constraints make long six-week cycles out of the question.

-The key to helping teams in such circumstances has been to break apart the tightly interwoven system of Shape Up into separate, focused practices they can adopt one-by-one, and then gradually combining them into a process that's custom-fit for the organization.
+The key to helping teams in such circumstances has been to break apart the "pure" system of Shape Up into separate, focused practices they can adopt one-by-one, and then gradually combine them into a process that's custom-fit for the organization.
 After going through this with different companies, definite patterns emerged, and I'm very excited to share these techniques with you in this course.